ashleykrause/ashleykrause.github.io/_tabs/about.md

 - Fitness
 - Traveling

-More details can be found on my [LinkedIn](https://www.linkedin.com/in/ashleykrause-infosec/) Page
+More details can be found on my [LinkedIn](https://www.linkedin.com/in/ashleykrause-infosec/).